 E.F.
 "Skip" Murphy started as an SDCERA Board member beginning in December 1983 representing active members.
 In addition to more than 20 years of Board service as an active member, he has served nine terms as Chairman of the Board of Retirement.
 He currently serves on the Board representing retired members.

-David A. Myers was elected to the Board in May 2003 and re-elected for a fourth term on January 2011.
+David A. Myers was elected to the Board in May 2003 and re-elected for a fifth term on January 2014.
 Myers has been with the San Diego County Sheriff's Department for more than 28 years, fulfilling various assignments as a deputy, sergeant, lieutenant, captain and now commander.

 Appointed November 2010, Dick Vortmann became a Board member after leading National Steel and Shipbuilding Company (NASSCO) for 22 years as president, CEO and chairman.
 Part of Vortmann's role in leading the billion-dollar shipbuilding and ship repair company was management of the organization's defined benefit and defined contribution plans for thousands of employees.